kuv2707/he-plus-plus/README.md

 ```

 ## Loops
-Support for a basic loop structure with break statement
+* Support for a basic loop structure with break statement
+* parentheses around the boolean expression are optional
 ```
 loop(boolean_expression){
     //statements
     if(condition){
         break;
-    }else{}
+    }
 }
 ```